imStav/doc-driven-blog/README.md

 npm run preview
 ```

+## ✨ Technologies

+- Nuxt 3
+- Nuxt Content 2
+- Document Driven mode
+- Markdown

+*Find more information in the `package.json` file*

+## 📚 Documentations

+- Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

+- Look at the [Document Driven documentation](https://content.nuxtjs.org/guide/writing/document-driven) to learn more.

-Checkout the [deployment documentation](https://v3.nuxtjs.org/docs/deployment) for more information.
+- Checkout the [deployment documentation](https://v3.nuxtjs.org/docs/deployment) for more information.